GDayDigitalNomads/GDayDigitalNomads.github.io/_posts/2017-07-06-vietnam-biking.md

 ---
 # slug is for URL and comments.
 Don't change once comments are committed
-slug: "biking through vietnam"
+slug: "buying a bike in vietnam"
-title: "Buy a bike in Vietnam"
+title: "Buying a bike : Vietnam"
-alt-title: Biking through Vietnam!
+alt-title: Pros and Cons!
 description: This article is for newbie bikers, where I will share with you my research and experience about buying a bike before biking around Vietnam.
 author: Audrey Cassim
 categories: ['Travel', 'Asia', 'Vietnam']